RoboticsDesignLab/OpenPlatypus/README.md

-# Platypus 2
+# Open Platypus

 ## Requirements

-Platypus has a number of requirement to function as included below:
+Welcome to OpenPlatypus.
+It has a number of requirement to function as included below:

 * PHP >= v5.5.9
     * OpenSSL PHP Extension